kranzky/insoluble/folly.md

 "The library has hidden paths."

 My excitement for the discovery was growing.

-"I'd have known this wasn't a smoking job," I muttered, trying to lighten the atmosphere.

 I noticed they exchanged glances, and the air of mystery seemed to thicken.
 I began to take the situation more seriously, growing concerned about my own safety.
 After a moment of hesitation, I decided to ask the question I had been holding back.
 "So, do any of you know anything about Lloyd's manuscript?"